DanielJRutledge/DataAnalytics_Fall2013/README.md

 If you have your own branch that you're developing in and you want to make sure you are developing in that branch:

-git checkout yourBranch
+`git checkout yourBranch`

- where yourBranch is the name of your branch.
+Where yourBranch is the name of your branch.
 This assumes you are in "DataAnalytics_Fall2013 directory on terminal or command prompt on your computer
 This is how you switch between branches in general, "master" is the name of the root branch

 Once you use the above command everything you do, once committed will update on your branch only

 If you are ready to update your branch:

+`git commit -a`

-git commit -a  #this will send you to a text editor to write a label, once everything goes ok git push origin
+This will send you to a text editor to write a label, once everything goes ok

+`git push origin`

- this assumes that you are "pushing" your updates to the branch you're currently in so if you want to push to master, see below for details
+This assumes that you are "pushing" your updates to the branch you're currently in so if you want to push to master, see below for details

-git push origin master
+`git push origin master`

- You realize that master has changed a lot and you want your branch to update:
+If you realize that master has changed a lot and you want your branch to update:

-git checkout master
+`git checkout master`
-git pull
+`git pull`
-git checkout yourBranch
+`git checkout yourBranch`
-git merge master
+`git merge master`

-You now want to update master with everything in your branch:
+If you now want to update master with everything in your branch:

-git checkout master
+`git checkout master`
-git merge yourBranch
+`git merge yourBranch`
-git push origin master
+`git push origin master`

 If you're not using a branch just make sure you are using 'git pull' to update your version on your computer when you are read to commit to master then it's just

-git commit -a
+`git commit -a `
+Remember this command will send you to a default text editor, you can change what this editor is but it depends on your system.
+To update master,

-git push origin
+`git push origin`